 A course surveying the history, theory, structure, and teaching and learning practices in English grammar.
+Also includes an overview of modern grammars, including structural and transformational, and research of grammar instruction.
 The course is required of all language arts majors and minors in the Clayton State Teacher Education program, but is open to students from other majors.
 Corequisite(s): ENGL 1102 (C).